nikhilkhaneja/Dining-Concierge-using-AWS-1/README.md

 #### ▫️ AWS SIMPLE QUEUE SERVICE (SQS):
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 Using SQS, we sent, stored, and received messages between lambda functions without losing messages or requiring other services to be available.
 We used Standard message queue for best throughput, best-effort ordering, and at-least-once delivery

-#### ▫️ AWS SIMPLE NOTIFICATION SERVICE (SNS):
+#### ▫️ AWS SIMPLE NOTIFICATION SERVICE (SES):
-Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
-We have used AWS SNS to push the recommendations to the user.
-The A2P functionality enables you to send messages to users at scale via SMS, mobile push, and email.
-We have used email and SMS notifications.
+Amazon Simple Email Service (SES) is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.

 #### ▫️ AWS Elasticsearch :
 AWS Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Since its release in 2010, Elasticsearch has quickly become the most popular search engine and is commonly used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.